alexpeattie/letsencrypt-fromscratch/README.md

 That's all you need to get certificates to cover multiple host names, you can find the full code of the example in [`multiple_subdomains.rb`](https://github.com/alexpeattie/letsencrypt-fromscratch/blob/master/multiple_subdomains.rb).

-**If you're running a site that say assigns thousands of subdomains to you may be out of luck, unless you can get your domain added to [Public Suffix list](https://publicsuffix.org/) - which LE treats as a [special case](https://github.com/letsencrypt/boulder/issues/1374).*
+**If you're running a site that, say, assigns thousands of subdomains to end users you may be out of luck, unless you can get your domain added to [Public Suffix list](https://publicsuffix.org/) - which LE treats as a [special case](https://github.com/letsencrypt/boulder/issues/1374).*

 <br>

 ## Appendix 5: Key size

 Broadly-speaking key size means how hard a key is to crack.
-Longer keys offer more security, but their bigger size leads to a slightly slower TLS handshake.
+Longer keys offer more security, but their bigger size leads to a somewhat slower TLS handshake.

 <p align='center'><a href='https://certsimple.com/blog/measuring-ssl-rsa-keys'><img src='https://certsimple.com/images/blog/measuring-rsa-keys/handshake-speed.png' alt='SSL handshake speed at different key sizes'></a></p>

 We don't have a very broad choice when it comes to choosing key size.
 2048 bits has effectively been an [enforced minimum](https://www.cabforum.org/wp-content/uploads/Baseline_Requirements_V1.pdf) since the beginning of 2014; 4096 bits is the upper bound.
 4096 bits is favored by some, but is far from the standard right now.
 It's anticipated that 2048-bit keys will be considered secure [until about 2030](http://www.keylength.com/en/4/).

-2048 is the default key size the [official Let's Encrypt client](https://github.com/letsencrypt/letsencrypt#current-features) uses.
-But you will need a 4096 bit key to score perfectly on the Key [SSL Labs' test](https://www.ssllabs.com/downloads/SSL_Server_Rating_Guide.pdf), and there are lively discussions advocating the LE default be raised to [4096](https://github.com/letsencrypt/letsencrypt/issues/489) or [3072](https://github.com/letsencrypt/letsencrypt/issues/2080).
-CertSimple did an [awesome, detailed rundown](https://certsimple.com/blog/measuring-ssl-rsa-keys) and basically concluded "it depends".
+2048 is the default key size for [cerbot](https://github.com/certbot/certbot#current-features).
+But you will need a 4096 bit key to score perfectly on the Key [SSL Labs' test](https://www.ssllabs.com/downloads/SSL_Server_Rating_Guide.pdf), and there are lively discussions advocating the LE default be raised to [4096](https://github.com/certbot/certbot/issues/489) or [3072](https://github.com/certbot/certbot/issues/2080).
+CertSimple did an [awesome, detailed rundown](https://certsimple.com/blog/measuring-ssl-rsa-keys) of the benefits of different key sizes, and basically concluded "it depends".

 We will need a key size of 4096 bits to get a perfect SSL Labs score.
 Not all cloud providers support key sizes about 2048 bits though, AWS CloudFront being a notable example.
 If you want or need to use a 2048-bit key, you can specify the key length like so: